bootstrap-vue/bootstrap-vue/src/components/form-file/README.md

 | `files`  | Array | Array of `File` objects |
 | `names`  | Array | Array of file names     |

-Both properties are always arrays, regarless of the setting of the `multiple` prop.
+Both properties are always arrays, regardless of the setting of the `multiple` prop.

 ```html
 <template>